kolkhis/tech-notes/linux/filesystem-structure.md

 These are all optional.

+## `/usr`

+The `/usr` directory contains all the executables and libraries that the user should have access to.

+This directory is **not required** by the Linux Foundation's File Hierarchy Specification.

+`/usr` will contain a few subdirectories:

+- `/usr/bin`: Basic user-executable binaries (like `/bin`)
+- `/usr/sbin`: More binaries for admins.
+- `/usr/lib`: The system libraries needed for binaires.

 ## `/opt`
 This directory is usually used for **self-contained** third-party applications.
 Self-contained meaning that the application's files aren't spread across the rest of